arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 #### Query for Sorted Results near Origin (NEAR type query)

-A basic example of a query for results near an origin point, sorted ascending:
+A basic example of a query for results near an origin point with ascending sorting:

 ```
 FOR x IN geo_collection